rshipp/python-nut2/README.rst

 Requirements
 ------------

-The module itself requires only Python (known to work with versions 2.6 through 3.4).
+The module itself requires only Python (2.7 or 3.5+).
 If you wish to run the tests, do ``pip install -r requirements-testing.txt``.

 Usage
 -----